Table of Contents

 The ukulele parts name for the space on the fretboard between frets is just a fret space.
 The fret space is the place you hold down the string against the fret to form notes or chords.
 The fret spaces get smaller the nearer you get to the soundhole.

 The neck stretches from the body to the headstock and supports the fretboard.
-It’s curved so you’ll be able to cup your hand around it and make playing on this neck comfortably.
+It’s curved so you’ll be able to cup your hand around it and make playing on this neck comfortable.
 The heel is the part of the neck that joins the body and is normally where a strap button is attached.

 Ukulele’s tone that will be produced depends principally on the body of the ukulele because the vibrations produced by strumming the ukulele are captured and amplified by the body.